 • the proposed price,

-• the intended schedule,
+• the intended timeline,

-• the financing terms,
+• the financing arrangements,

-• certain possible conditions,
+• any possible conditions,

-• and sometimes temporary exclusivity.
+• and sometimes a temporary exclusivity period.

 2. Due diligence

-Due diligence is now one of the most important phases of a high end acquisition.
+Due diligence is now one of the most important phases of a high-end acquisition.

-It consists of thoroughly analyzing:
+It consists of analyzing in depth:

-• the legal status of the property,
+• the legal situation of the property,

 • its technical condition,

-• its urban planning compliance,
+• its urban-planning compliance,

-• its condominium structure,
+• its condominium,

 • its future risks.